Kurt Lewin’s Life Space

 The concept of the foreign hull highlights the dynamic nature of the individual’s psychological field.
 It emphasizes that the boundaries of our awareness are constantly shifting, and events or information from the external world can suddenly enter our consciousness and influence our behavior.

 A moment of time can be mapped with borders, and locations.
-This focus of Lewin’s field theory is referred to as topological psychology. graphical.
+This spatial focus in Lewin’s field theory is referred to as topological psychology.
 Topological psychology is complemented by vector psychology that examines movement through tensions and forces.
 Lewin explains that topological tools “allow us to determine which events are possible in a given life space and which are not possible.”
 Vector concepts are necessary “to determine further which of the possible events will actually occur in a given case” (Lewin, 1936, p.
 85).

 Over time a person’s Life Space is dynamic, characterized by various psychological forces and tensions.
 In Lewin’s field theory, tensions and forces are the driving mechanisms motivating behavior.
 They represent the psychological pressures and motivations that influence behavior.